zackJKnight/Lineup.Coach/README.md

      - Player's preference rank of position: range 0-n (where n equals number of positions) (might bench be the lowest rank in each player's pref ranking, or should it have some negative value?)
      - Distance from ideal placement count. e.g. if each player gets 3 starts in the game and this position makes the player's 2nd start.
 Score accordingly.
      - Placement score in relation to all other placement scores (if a player gets his preference all game and another doesn't get a single preffered position, this point will balance)

-## What I've Learned So Far

-Looping through players and trying to place ends up with cases where you would want to remove players already placed.
-Going through this taught me that you need a way to check all previous placements for fit each time you make a placement.. maybe.

-This point may have come about on a false premise (but it's true if you loop through players and try to place): After trying to loop through periods, and positions within; it's better to zoom out and attempt placement across all game positions.

 ### Recursive Backtracking Algorithm